diegoberaldin/MetaPhrase/docs/kdoc/-meta-phrase/com.github.diegoberaldin.metaphrase.core.common.utils/as-flow.md

-Observe a child slot as a flow.
+Observe the instance of a child slot as a flow.